kvokka/kvokka.github.io/README.md

 The template contain pdf file, which is re-generated automatically after each commit, but for using this magic you will need:

 ```
+$ bundle install
 $ overcommit --install
 $ overcommit --sign
+$ overcommit --sign post-commit
 ```

-You may find useful livereload feature: `jekyll server --livereload` ()

-If at the commiting moment you have `jekyll server` it will be used, otherwise the `jekyll server` will be up and down only for the commit (but it is quick)
+If at the moment when the commit begin's you already have `bin/jekyll server` on `$JEKYLL_PORT` then it will be used, otherwise the `bin/jekyll server` will be up and down only for the commit (but it is quick)

 Edit the site attributes in *_config.yml* and edit the various entries in *_includes/*.

-To manually build pdf use `bin\build_pdf`.
-It fail is been used as commit hook with every commit to rebuild pdf file.

 ## Used versions

 I have tested this install with:

-* Ruby v2.4.1
-* Jekyll v3.8.4
-* wkhtmltopdf 0.12.5
+* MacOS 10.14
 * Docker version 18.06.1-ce, build e68fc7a
 * Chrome 69.0.3497.100 (for livereload feature)

-You do not need all this tools for up and running.

-Feel free pull-request your patches and fixes.
+## Further improvements

+* If the project will require some extra scripts in `bin` folder will be good to move all environment variables defaults to `.env.example`
+* Add auto-convertation to other formats, like `doc`, `docx`, etc.

 ## Copyright & License